What Is G-Sync Ultimate And Is It Worth It?

-This means the monitor will try to display more frames than it is capable of and, as a consequence, will show two images combined into one.
+This means the monitor will try to display more frames than it is capable of and, as a result, will show two images combined into one.
 This effect is also known as screen tearing.

 Additional Cost